 Making dreams into reality: How the imagined clinics of HIV-positive teens informed national youth health policy

-One warm spring afternoon in 2013, in the Eastern Cape of South Africa, a group of adolescents from HIV/Aids-affected communities sat down with coloured pens and poster paper and drew their own “dream clinics”.
-The exercise was repeated with a bigger group later that summer.
-It was more than wishful thinking, because a few years later, key findings from their designs would be incorporated into South Africa’s Adolescent and Youth Health Policy for 2017.
+One warm Spring afternoon in 2013 in the Eastern Cape of South Africa, a group of adolescents from HIV/AIDS affected communities sat down with coloured pens and poster paper and drew their own idea of a “dream healthcare clinic".
+The exercise was repeated with a bigger group of kids later that summer.
+It was more than wishful thinking: a few years later, key findings from their designs were incorporated into South Africa’s Adolescent and Youth Health Policy for 2017.
 Andrea Teagle reports.

 Nearly 1 in 3 of South Africa’s new HIV infections (33%) occurred in young people between the ages of 15 and 24, according to UNAIDS estimates for 2017.
 And, although Aids mortality has begun to decline in recent years, it remains high among adolescents.
 Partly, this reflects a generation of children infected at birth shifting into adolescence, and partly it is due to the challenges of retaining teens in particular on life-saving antiretroviral treatment (ART) programmes.

 The importance of including youth in the design and implementation of youth policy and programmes is emphasised in the United Nations’ Sustainable Development Goals (SDGs) and World Health Organization guidelines.

 As Dr Rebecca Hodes, director of the Aids and Society Research Unit at the University of Cape Town, and her team noted in their study, published in the Journal of the International Aids Society in March 2018, “Understanding what the intended recipients of development initiatives want and need, and partnering with them in their design, adaptation and implementation is imperative to realise the ambitious objectives of the SDGs.”